rheirman/GiddyUpCore/README.md

 ### Restrict used mount per faction.

 If you want a certain faction only to use certain mounts, you can create a patch like the following example.
 You can also directly add a <modExtensions> tag to a FactionDef instead of patching.
 In the example, the Pirate faction is patched so that it only uses Muffalos and Cougars.
-Two patches are used to ensure it also works when the faction already has a modExtensions tag.

 ```xml
 <Patch>